 2.2 Data Collection and Survey Method

 This study is based on the data collected from both primary and secondary sources.
 The primary data were collected using interviews with the head of the household in December 2024.
-A total of 57 head of 14 villages of East Siang district were interviewed.
-Further the secondary data were mainly collected from the State Agriculture Department and the collected data were analyzed using descriptive statistics.
+A total of 57 heads of 14 villages of East Siang district were interviewed.
+Further, the secondary data were mainly collected from the State Agriculture Department and the collected data were analyzed using descriptive statistics.

 3. Result

-3.1 Potantial area of oil plam plantation
+3.1 Potential area of oil palm plantation

 As of April 2023, Arunachal Pradesh reportedly had around 6500 hectares of standing oil palm cultivation (Department of Agriculture, Government of Arunachal Pradesh), and the reassessment committee of the ICAR-Indian Institute of Oil Palm Research (IIOPR) 2020 has assessed 1,33,311 hectares of land to be fit for oil palm cultivation, which represents 4.5% of the total geographical area (Table 1).
-Out of the total ten districts, Lower Dibang Valley (7;69%) and East Siang (6.66%) has the highest potential area suitable for oil palm cultivation.
+Out of the total ten districts, Lower Dibang Valley (7;69%) and East Siang (6.66%) have the highest potential area suitable for oil palm cultivation.

 Table 1: Potential Area for Oil Palm in Arunachal Pradesh